-The 8HP is not a normal automatic transmission.
-It's actually a break through for transmission performance in general as it not only provides lightning quick smooth shifts but it also offers a wide range of potential applications.
+The ZF 8HP, also known as the ZF 8-Speed, is not a standard automatic transmission.
+It's actually a breakthrough for transmission performance in general as it not only provides lightning-quick smooth shifts, but it also offers a wide range of potential applications.
 In fact, the 8HP transmission is so good from a performance standpoint that it is used in the BMW M235iR race car in place of a manual, dual clutch, or sequential transmission.
 The 8HP will also be in the upcoming F90 M5 as well.
+This DIY covers how to perform the relatively simple service procedure.

-Normally, automatic transmission (also popularly known as a slushbox) cars are not that fun to drive.
+Typically automatic transmission (also popularly known as a slushbox) cars aren't that fun to drive.
 But I can say for certain the 8HP delivers a different experience that I dare say offers better performance, day to day use, and the same amount of fun that a manual transmission can deliver.
 Pretty much all F chassis cars come equipped with a variant of the 8HP transmission.
-In addition to BMW several other car manufacturers widely use the 8HP including Audi, Aston Martin, Jaguar, Chrysler, Jeep, Ram, Dodge, Bentley, Rolls Royce, and more.
+In addition to BMW, several other car manufacturers widely use the 8HP including Audi, Aston Martin, Jaguar, Chrysler, Jeep, Ram, Dodge, Bentley, Rolls Royce, and more.

 - Torque wrench